danielfm/pybreaker/README.rst

     db_breaker.open()

-So, if you have a web application using circuit breakers around the integration points, you can easily write a simple RESTful API to expose these functions to the operations staff.
+So, if you have a web application using circuit breakers around integration points, you can easily write a simple RESTful API to expose these functions to the operations staff.